seanwhs/Web-Journey-Blueprint/README.md

 # 🧭 Engineering Principles

-Throughout the repository you will practice:
+Throughout the repository, you will practice:

 ## 1. Component Thinking